Post-Laminectomy Syndrome

 • The patient had spinal surgery, and despite the procedure going well, the original pain did not go away.

-• The patient had spinal surgery, and developed a complication such as an infection, nerve injury, or failure to heal.
+• The patient had spinal surgery and developed a complication, such as an infection, nerve injury, or failure to heal.

 The problem becomes even more complicated when you consider the role that human behavior plays in the expression of pain.
 People express pain differently, and sometimes for different reasons at different times.

 It is also important to consider the effect of the long-term use of narcotic pain medications in people with persistent pain, including post-laminectomy syndrome.
-Narcotic medications (opioids such as oxycodone or morphine) work by binding to the body’s natural endorphin system – the mechanism by which our brain interprets a sensation as painful or not.
+Opioid medications (such as oxycodone or morphine) work by binding to the body’s natural endorphin system – the mechanism by which our brain interprets a sensation as painful or not.
 In fact, most prescribed opioids bind to the endorphin system so well that they crowd out our body’s naturally-produced endorphins and inhibit the brain’s ability to produce these natural pain – relieving substances.

 In the long term, this can lead not only to the development of tolerance to opioid medications, but an increase in the overall sense of pain.
 This paradoxical phenomenon is called opioid-induced hyperalgesia.
-When possible, patients and their doctors should moderate the use of pain medications due to the increased risk for developing increased pain with long-term use; and be careful of the serious short-term risk that these medications pose in terms of addiction, respiratory suppression, constipation, nausea, itching, etc.
+When possible, patients and their doctors should moderate the use of pain medications due to the increased risk for developing increased pain with long-term use.
+It is also important to be careful of the serious short-term risk that these medications pose in terms of addiction, respiratory suppression, constipation, nausea, itching, etc.

 What are the symptoms of post-laminectomy syndrome?